liberjul/CONSTAXv2/README.md

--t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --msu_hpcc                                          If specified, use executable paths on Michigan State University HPCC --mem                                               Memory available to use for RDP, in MB.
+-t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --msu_hpcc                                          If specified, use executable paths on Michigan State University HPCC --conservative                                      If specified, use conservative consensus rule (2 null = null winner) --mem                                               Memory available to use for RDP, in MB.
 32000MB recommended for UNITE, 128000MB for SILVA.
---sintax_path                                       Path to USEARCH executable for SINTAX classification --utax_path                                         Path to USEARCH executable for UTAX classification --rdp_path                                          Path to RDP classifier.jar file --constax_path                                      Path to CONSTAX scripts -h, --help                                          Display this help and exit
+--sintax_path                                       Path to USEARCH executable for SINTAX classification --utax_path                                         Path to USEARCH executable for UTAX classification --rdp_path                                          Path to RDP classifier.jar file --constax_path                                      Path to CONSTAX scripts --isolates                                          FASTA formatted file of isolates to use BLAST against -h, --help                                          Display this help and exit
 ```
 If using a database for the first time, you will need to use the `-t` or `--train` flag to train the classifiers on the dataset.